 Social Security Cost of Living

-Social Security recipients received no cost of living increase for 2016.
-According to the Social Security Administration, there was no increase in the Consumer Price Index for the benchmark period of the third quarter of 2014 through the third quarter of 2015.
+Social Security recipients received a 2.8% cost-of-living increase for 2019.
+The Social Security Administration uses the Consumer Price Index for the benchmark period of the third quarter from one year to the next to determine the cost of living.

 Steps You Can Take to Mitigate the Impact of Inflation in Retirement